 After this incident, the chaplain never again spoke during conversations with the king.
-The king was so grateful he gave the disabled man four villages and he became very wealthy.
+The king was so grateful he gave the disabled man four villages, making him very wealthy.
 After all this, the Bodhisatta told the king this was an excellent example of why wise people should try to master a skill.

 In the Lifetime of the Buddha

 One of the Buddha’s disciples was not very serious about his study and practice of dharma.
 One day after bathing in the river he saw swans flying by and boasted to another disciple that he could kill one by throwing a stone through both of its eyes.
-When he did it, the other disciple reported him to the Buddha.
+After he did it, the other disciple reported him to the Buddha.

 The king was an earlier birth of Ananda, one of the Buddha’s top disciples.